MithrilJS/mithril.js/docs/route.md

 If `onmatch` returns a component or a promise that resolves to a component, this component is used as the `vnode.tag` for the first argument in the RouteResolver's `render` method.
 Otherwise, `vnode.tag` is set to `"div"`.
 Similarly, if the `onmatch` method is omitted, `vnode.tag` is also `"div"`.

 If `onmatch` returns a promise that gets rejected, the router redirects back to `defaultRoute`.
+You may override this behavior by calling `.catch` on the promise chain before returning it.

 ##### routeResolver.render